Barbara Schett: 1991–1995

-Barbara Schett made her debut at the WTA Tour as a wildcard entrant for the tournament in Kitzbühel.
-She played mostly at the ITF Circuit, and won the ITF tournament in Zaragoza in 1992.
+Schett made her debut at the WTA Tour as a wildcard entrant for the tournament in Kitzbühel.
+She played mostly on the ITF Circuit, and won the ITF tournament in Zaragoza in 1992.
 In 1993, Schett broke into the top 200, and reached the quarterfinals at Kitzbühel and Montpellier.
-In Kitzbühel, Schett defeated world No. 17 Katerina Maleeva in the third round, and lost in the quarterfinals to Judith Wiesner.
+In Kitzbühel, Schett defeated world No. 17, Katerina Maleeva, in the third round, and lost in the quarterfinals to Judith Wiesner.

 In 1994, Schett played her first Grand Slam tournament, qualifying at the Australian Open.
-She fell in the second round of qualifications.
-Schett reached her first semifinal at the WTA Tour at the Generali Ladies Linz, losing to Sabine Appelmans.
-She made her grand slam debut at the French Open, but was defeated in the first round.
+She fell in the second round of qualifying.
+Schett reached her first semifinal on the WTA Tour at the Generali Ladies Linz, losing to Sabine Appelmans.
+She made her major debut at the French Open, but was defeated in the first round.
 On 4 April 1994, Schett broke into the top 100 at No. 99.
 The following year, she reached the semifinal of the Internazionali Femminili di Palermo and the quarterfinal of the ECM Prague Open, and also made her Fed Cup debut for Austria versus the United States.

 1996

-Having started the season playing at the ASB Classic in Auckland, and the Medibank International in Sydney, Schett reached the fourth round at the Australian Open, losing to German player Anke Huber.
+Having started the season playing at the Auckland Open, and the Sydney International, Schett reached the fourth round at the Australian Open, losing to German player Anke Huber.
 In the third round, she defeated Helena Suková.

-The year's singles highlights of Schett include the quarterfinal of the Bausch & Lomb Championships in Amelia Island, her first title at the Internazionali Femminili di Palermo (victory over Sabine Hack), the first Tier I semifinal at the Kremlin Cup in Moscow, and the defeat over world No. 8 Magdalena Maleeva at the Bausch & Lomb Championships.
-That was her first victory over the top-10 player.
+The year's singles highlights of Schett include the quarterfinal of the Bausch & Lomb Championships in Amelia Island, her first title at the Palermo Ladies Open (victory over Sabine Hack), the first Tier I semifinal at the Kremlin Cup in Moscow, and the defeat over world No. 8, Magdalena Maleeva, at the Bausch & Lomb Championships.
+That was her first victory over a top-10 player.
 She also played for Austria in the Fed Cup versus Germany, losing her singles match to Steffi Graf.
-Schett also reached the semifinals of the Mutua Madrileña (with Patty Schnyder), the Palermo title (with Janette Husárová) and the final of the Tier I Kremlin Cup (with Silvia Farina Elia, losing to the second seeds Natalia Medvedeva and Larisa Neiland).
-This was the first year that Schett finished as a top 50 player, at the No. 38.
+Schett also reached the semifinals of the Madrid Open (with Patty Schnyder), the Palermo title (with Janette Husárová) and the final of the Tier I Kremlin Cup (with Silvia Farina Elia, losing to the second seeds Natalia Medvedeva and Larisa Neiland).
+This was the first year that Schett finished as a top 50 player, at No. 38.